unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

 We collect the following data from MapX users:

-- **User email**
+- **User email**: For login, authentication, and communication purposes.

 - **Device and usage information**:

-  - Browser information
-  - Hardware model
-  - Operating system
+  - **Browser information**: We validate encrypted session tokens using basic user agent data, which is never stored on our server.
-  - IP address
+  - **IP address**: We may collect your IP address for security and analytics purposes.
-  - Time of MapX access
-  - Type of content viewed or engaged with during MapX use
+  - **Content interaction**: Some interactions and timestamps are logged for project analytics.

 Why we collect this data
 ------------------------